 Family Taxation, Fertility, and Horizontal Equity: A Political Economy Perspective

-Universita di Pisa - Dipartimento di Scienze Economiche; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Universita di Pisa - Dipartimento di Scienze Economiche; CESifo (Center for Economic Studies and Ifo Institute)

 March 30, 2012

 CESifo Working Paper Series No. 3774